Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 where $v_\phi$ is the local orbital velocity.
 We see that the aspect ratio of the disk $h/r$ is inversely proportional to the Mach number of the flow.

 The {\em shape} of the disk depends upon $h(r)/r$.
 If we parameterize the radial variation of the sound speed via,

 then the aspect ratio varies as,

 The disk will {\em flare} -- i.e. $h/r$ will increase with radius giving the disk a bowl-like shape -- if $\beta < 1/2$.
 This requires a temperature profile $T(r) \propto r^{-1}$ or shallower.
-As we will show shortly, flaring disks are expected to be the norm, at least relatively close to the star.
+As we will show shortly, flaring disks are expected to be the norm.